forrestguice/SuntimesWidget/CONTRIBUTING.md

 ## Add a plugin (or addon)
 <a name="addDataSource" />
 Data sources can be added to the app by implementing the `SuntimesCalculator` interface.

-It is also possible to access Suntimes data from a separate "addon" app through a ContentProvider.
+It is also possible to access Suntimes data from a separate "addon" app by using a ContentProvider.

 [https://github.com/forrestguice/SuntimesWidget/wiki/Interfaces](https://github.com/forrestguice/SuntimesWidget/wiki/Interfaces)